maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 > [!important]
 > **Checkpoint**: Before proceeding, make sure you have:
 >
-> - Created the `GTFSFeedClient.java` file with the provided code
 > - Obtained an API token from 511.org (or another transit data provider)
 > - Created a `.env` file with your configuration
 > - Added `.env` to your `.gitignore` file (if using version control)